Seed Oils

 Simply Sunflower Oil is high in omega-3 and omega-6 fatty acids and low in saturated fats.
 This is due to our cold-pressing and single ingredient process.
 We are a heart healthy cooking oil option unlike many other oils.

+Simply Sunflower Oil contains 8.9 grams of oleic acid per tablespoon, making it high oleic.
 Studies have shown that high oleic sunflower oil may help raise HDL (good) cholesterol, support heart health, and even reduce markers of inflammation when used in place of saturated fats (WebMD).
+Our oil is packed full of nutrients and beneficial to your health!

 A Nutritious Cooking Oil